-You must tour the Point of Human Origins, a world renowned archaeological site.
+You must tour the Point of Human Origins, a world-renowned archaeological site.
 Also take an unforgettable, scenic hike from the Point of Human Origins to Mossel Bay Lighthouse.

-Every day is beach day in the garden route
+Every day is beach day in the Garden Route

 It does not matter which town you are visiting, taking a stroll to the beach is a must.
 Pack your beach bag, not forgetting a book and something to sip on.
-It does not matter what time of the day it is, it’s always a right time to swim.
-Most importantly, it’s always a good day for beach volleyball or just sun bathing.
+It does not matter what time of the day it is, it’s always the right time to swim.
+Most importantly, it’s always a good day for beach volleyball or just sunbathing.
 Beaches in the garden route are in abundance, therefore they are often almost empty.
 I’d say yes to a private beach any day, wouldn’t you?

 Hiking and chasing waterfalls

 The Garden Route is filled with hiking trails.
-It features the iconic Otter Trail, which is the most sought after trail in the country.
+It features the iconic Otter Trail, which is the most sought-after trail in the country.
 It dates as far back as 1968 and offers the best hiking experience over five days.
 Amongst other trails is the majestic Outeniqua Trail showcasing the beauty of the mountains, lush forests and the out of this world landscape.
 This trail can be done over three to eight days.
 Day hikes can be done in the beautiful Robberg Nature Reserve hike along the beach.
-One can also experience a seven kilometre wilderness hike and the Tsitsikamma Nature Reserve, both leading to beautiful waterfalls.
+One can also experience a seven-kilometre wilderness hike and the Tsitsikamma Nature Reserve, both leading to beautiful waterfalls.

 River rafting and canyoning in Storms River

 Tsitsikamma Nature reserve is the gift that keeps on giving.
-While at the suspension bridge one of the most eye-catching sights, besides the crushing waves, are patrons indulging in different water sports.
+While at the suspension bridge one of the most eye-catching sights, besides the crashing waves, are patrons indulging in different water sports.
 River rafting and canyoning are the most popular.
 However, the introduction of kayaking has changed everything.
 I need to go back for this one.

 What is unique about these experiences is that during the adventure the water changes to a darker colour, but don’t be alarmed this water is not harmful at all.
 I guess it’s just there to add a sparkle to your experience and give you something to marvel at.
 Talk about nature showing off.

-Scenic drive along the seven passes route in the Outeniqua mountains
+Scenic drive along the seven passes route in the Outeniqua Mountains

 Road tripping from one town to the next is the best way to enjoy the Garden Route.
 Experience the scenic and enchanting drive of the Garden Route.
 The Seven Passes road is a scenic 75-kilometre detour off the N2 passing through seven gorges, cut by rivers, between George and Knysna.
 Visitors descend from different parts of the world to experience this beautiful drive.
 It boasts the most gorgeous views.
 Along the way you are spoiled with different viewpoints where you can stop and take pictures while enjoying the meandering roads and the lush forests along the route.